sematic-ai/sematic/developer-docs/README.md

 Python version using `sematic version` (as well as the Server and Client version).

+At this point, you should also deploy the Docker image to a cloud Dev environment using the [internal Helm charts](/helm/sematic-server), and execute at least one pipeline in detached cloud mode.
+You will likely also want to smoke test new features that were included in the release.

 If everything works fine, we are ready to push the release.

 ```bash